PeterYu/campsite/README.md

-# boyscout
+# Campsite
-Javascript module that analyzes the source files that has been changed and its test coverage
+Campsite is a developer productivity tool that offers metrics and insight of code and test quality.

 # Installation